-D. Property, Plants and Equipment.
+D. Property, Plants and Equipment

 We are headquartered in Petah-Tikva, Israel.
-We lease one floor in one facility pursuant to a lease agreement with Eshkolit Nihul Nadlan LTD, an Israeli limited company, that pursuant to a verbal agreement expires on December 31, 2018.
-The Petah-Tikva headquarters consists of approximately 300 square meters of space with eight parking spaces.
+We lease one floor in one facility pursuant to a lease agreement with Eshkolit Nihul Nadlan LTD, an Israeli limited company.
+Pursuant to a verbal agreement with the lessor, the lease expires on December 31, 2019.
+The Petah-Tikva headquarters consists of approximately 300 square meters of space.
 Lease payments are approximately NIS 20,447, or \$5,318, per month.
 If our lease is terminated, we do not foresee significant difficulty in leasing another suitable facility.
-The current facility houses both our administrative, clinical and research operations.
+The current facility houses our administrative, clinical and research operations.
 The research laboratory consists of approximately 150 square meters and includes a tissue culture laboratory and a molecular biology laboratory.